Inspired To Teach

 Achieving success after childhood spent in poverty, Armento became one of the subjects of the 1997 book, “Paths to Success: Beating the Odds in American Society,” by Charles C. Harrington and Susan K. Boardman (Harvard University Press).
 The authors concluded that for “path makers” such as Armento, teachers provided structure and encouragement not readily available from any other source.
 Love and rules, they wrote, help a child believe “that one could still exert control over one’s life outcomes.”

-At GSU, through a funding option called a virtual endowment, Armento can see the impact of her funding now in the College of Education’s Department of Middle-Secondary Education and Instructional Technology, which she formerly chaired.
+At GSU, through a funding option called a virtual endowment, Armento can see the impact of her funding now in the College of Education & Human Development’s Department of Middle-Secondary Education and Instructional Technology, which she formerly chaired.

 The first Armento Doctoral Awards were given earlier this year to Sarah Mantegna and Erika Bullock.